MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams.pt-br/Instructions/Labs/3-Guided-project/3-Exercise 2.md

 ## Verifique seu trabalho

-1. No cliente do Microsoft Teams, navegue até a guia **Conversas** do canal configurado.
+1. No cliente do Microsoft Teams, navegue até a guia **Postagens** do canal configurado.
 2. Verifique a presença de uma mensagem no canal de `Alerts` em que se lê `"Testing the Alerts endpoint"`.

  ![Captura de tela da exibição Permissões Configuradas no Portal do Azure.](../../media/final-alert-message.png)